 - University Examinations

 The University examinations are listed in the first schedule to these regulations.
-Except for regulation 11 the following regulations shall not apply to examinations shown in Section A of the first schedule.
+The following regulations shall not apply to examinations shown in Section A of the First Schedule.

 - Responsibility for Organising Examinations

-The examinations listed in the first schedule to these regulations shall be organised centrally by Student and Academic Administration in so far as these examinations involve formal written examination, including computer-assisted assessment (CAA) tests.
-Other examinations are organised by those Schools which require them.
-The Examinations Office will provide dates for practical examinations held by the Centre for Language Study.
+The examinations listed in the First Schedule to these regulations shall be organised centrally by Academic Registry in so far as these examinations involve formal written examination, including computer-assisted assessment (CAA) tests.
+Other examinations are organised by those Faculties which require them.
+The Curriculum and Timetabling team will provide dates for practical examinations held by the Centre for Language Study.

 The examinations scheduling process will be determined by the following constraints and sequenced as follows: